Yanet Garcia Puts Her Pert Posterior On Display In Skimpy, Purple Bikini & Fedora

 Mexican model, television personality and social media star Yanet Garcia has never failed to entice her nearly 14 million followers on Instagram with a sultry bikini shot.
 However, she put an entirely new spin on the well-tested formula on Sunday evening.

-Garcia wrote that she was in the midst of a “Lazy Sunday” in the accompanying caption.
-Regardless of her activity level, though, her fans seemed to have a healthy appreciation for her wardrobe choice on the occasion.
+Garcia wrote that she was in the midst of a "Lazy Sunday" in the accompanying caption.
+Regardless of her activity level, her fans seemed to have a healthy appreciation for her wardrobe choice on the occasion.

 In a matter of hours after the update appeared on her timeline, it had logged an incredible 400,000 likes.
-Over the same span of time, the comments section ballooned to the tune of more than 2,100 replies.
+Over the same span of time, the comments section filled with more than 2,100 replies.

 "Thanks for the view to end the week, I appreciate it!" wrote one admirer.
 "Turn around next time."

-Note: Editor's note: The referenced IG post has been deleted.